Durham school board votes in support of closing schools on May 16

 On Wednesday, the Durham school board calling an emergency meeting to determine whether school should stay open May 16 with nearly half of its educators taking a personal day.

-"With a thousand teachers out that's pretty difficult to do," said Mike Lee, board chair of Durham Public Schools.
+"With a thousand teachers out that's pretty difficult to do," said Mike Lee, board chair of Durham Public Schools before the vote.
 "So there are going to be options on the table and we're going to be talking about those options."

-Groups such as the Durham YMCA are looking into how they can support and feed children on free and reduced lunch.
+Groups such as the Durham YMCA are looking into how they can support and feed children who rely on free and reduced lunch on that day.

 Faith-based groups are also being tapped for support.